-3. Short-term and intermediate-term risk.
 In aggregating short- and intermediate-term risk, the Agency routinely combines background chronic dietary exposure (food + water) with short/intermediate-term residential exposure (dermal only).
 The combined exposure may then be used to calculate an MOE for aggregate risk.
-Using the golfer scenario for adult males, adult females, and children >6 years old, combined with the applicable subpopulation with the greatest dietary exposure, the total short/intermediateterm food and residential aggregate MOEs are 570, 540, and 280, respectively.
-As these MOEs are above the target MOE of 100, the short- and intermediate-term aggregate risks are not of concern.
-For children <6 years old, there is no residential exposure, therefore, a short/intermediate term aggregate risk assessment is not required for this population.
+Using the golfer scenario for adult males, adult females, and children >6 years old, combined with the applicable subpopulation with the greatest dietary exposure, the total short/intermediateterm food and residential aggregate MOEs are 600, 600, and 370, respectively.
+As these MOEs are greater than 100, the short- and intermediateterm aggregate risks do not exceed the Agency's LOC.

 4. Aggregate cancer risk for U.S. population.
-Based on the lack of evidence of carcinogenicity in two adequate rodent carcinogenicity studies, thiram is not expected to pose a cancer risk to humans.
+Thiram is classified as "Not Likely to be Carcinogenic to Humans" based on lack of evidence for carcinogenicity in mice or rats; therefore, thiram is not expected to pose a cancer risk.

 5. Determination of safety.
-Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to thiram residues.
+Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population or to infants and children from aggregate exposure to thiram residues.